Philadelphia Weather: Bitter Blast Of Arctic Air To Bring Single-Digit Wind Chills To Region To End Week

 PHILADELPHIA (CBS) — A bitter blast of arctic air is set to hammer the region as a winter storm passes by the south.
 We were originally worried about a chance for some wintry weather Thursday across parts of the area but those chances have since dried up as the low will skirt by to the south, thanks to a strong area of high pressure.

-That strong high will have arctic origins, though, and we need to be ready for some bitterly cold air to take over the region, starting as early as tonight, with winds picking up, but really we will feel the truly frigid temperatures on Friday and through at least part of the weekend, too.
+That strong high will have arctic origins, though, and we need to be ready for some bitterly cold air to take over the region, with winds picking up, but really we will feel the truly frigid temperatures on Friday and through at least part of the weekend, too.

-Tonight, clouds will be thin but still as winds start to pick up out of the north.
-The breeze tonight will be in the 5-15 mph range.
-Temperatures in the city will fall to the upper 20s heading into Thursday morning.

 Wind chills on Thursday morning will be in the teens and single digits across most of the region.